 The World Health Organisation has completed clinical trials that show no evidence of CBD becoming addictive.

-CBD does not have any addictive properties.
-This is largely believed to be because CBD in itself does not possess any psychotropic or intoxicating effects.
+The completed studies have found that CBD does not have any addictive properties, largely believed to be due to the CBD compound in itself not possessing any psychotropic or intoxicating effects.
 The World Health Organisation has completed clinical trials that show no evidence of users becoming in any way reliant or addicted to CBD.
 In their findings’ they state that:

-“Evidence from well-controlled human experimental research indicates that CBD is not associated with abuse potential.”Source: World Health Organisation 2017
+“Evidence from well-controlled human experimental research indicates that CBD is not associated with abuse potential.”Source: World Health Organisation / Medical News Today 2017

 In fact, research conducted by the US National Library Institute of Health suggests that CBD might be used to counteract symptoms associated with drug addiction and could be used to help treat dependency.
 The study concluded that: